matthewmcvickar/taskpaper-tiles/README.md

 - I use the 'Standard' theme with a base font of Helvetica 14pt.
 All-black everything.
 No note handles, no project handles, no projects list vertical divider.

+- The perfect placement of the tiles is accomplished with [Divvy](http://mizage.com/divvy/).

 - Do a review of all of the panels at the end of each day or each week to stay on top of it and get rid of things you'll never do.

 - Use the Quick Entry window in TaskPaper to add tasks for later sorting.
 The first time the Quick Entry window comes up, set the destination document to 'Todo.taskpaper' and it will end up at the top of that document, above the **↑ Inbox** heading.